-Robert Blumenthal, Ph.D., director
+Robert Blumenthal, Ph.D., program director

-The Bioinformatics and Proteomics/Genomics (BPG) Programs are designed to provide training in the rapidly-developing interface between computer science and life sciences.
-Graduates with such training are in high demand, (in part due to the explosion in genome sequence analysis), whether the BPG studies are for an independent degree or for one of the several dual-degree programs.
-In addition, students in other programs may take BPG courses as electives.
+The Bioinformatics and Proteomics/Genomics (BIPG) Programs are designed to provide training in the rapidly-developing interface between computer science and life sciences.
+Graduates with such training are in high demand, (in part due to the explosion in genome sequence analysis), whether the BIPG studies are for an independent degree or for one of the several dualdegree programs.
+In addition, students in other programs may take BIPG courses as electives.